 Dr. Stuart is certified by the American Board of Medicine in Internal Medicine, Medical Oncology, and Hematology.
 He has authored or co-authored over 100 articles, abstracts, and book chapters in various areas of hematology and oncology.
 He is a founding director of the Aplastic Anemia & Myelodysplastic Syndrome Foundation and is a member of numerous medical and scientific societies.
 His current interests are hematopoietic stem cell transplantation, teaching, and clinical hematology and oncology.

-Dr. Stuart has been selected as a recipient for the 2012 MUSC Foundation Distinguished Faculty Service Award.
+Dr. Stuart was selected as a recipient for the 2012 MUSC Foundation Distinguished Faculty Service Award.
 This award was enacted by MUSC's Board of Trustees to recognize and honor faculty members who, over a substantial portion of their careers, have provided exceptional and sustained service and contributions in teaching, research, health care, and/or public service to the University and the citizens of South Carolina.

 More on Dr. Stuart